List of Government Schemes to Support Startups in India

 21. SIDBI Make in India Soft Loan Fund for Micro, Small and Medium Enterprises (SMILE): SMILE aims to provide soft loans to startups and MSMEs in the manufacturing and service sectors.
 It offers financial assistance to support technology upgradation, capacity expansion, and market development.

 22. Atal Incubation Centers (AICs): Under the Atal Innovation Mission, the government has established AICs nationwide.
-These incubation centres provide startups with physical infrastructure, mentoring, networking opportunities, and access to funding to foster their growth.
+These incubation centres provide startups with physical infrastructure, mentoring, networking opportunities, and access to funding, fostering their growth.

 23. Stand-Up India Scheme: This scheme promotes entrepreneurship among women and SC/ST entrepreneurs.
-It provides bank loans between Rs.
-10 lakhs and Rs.
+It provides bank loans ranging from Rs.
+10 lakhs to Rs.
 1 crore to support the establishment of greenfield enterprises.
 The scheme aims to create a more inclusive startup ecosystem.

 24. Micro Units Development and Refinance Agency Ltd (MUDRA): MUDRA offers financial support to startups and small businesses through various loan schemes.
-These loans, categorized as Shishu, Kishore, and Tarun, cater to different stages of business growth and help in meeting working capital requirements and purchasing assets.
+These loans, categorized as Shishu, Kishore, and Tarun, cater to different stages of business growth, helping to meet working capital requirements and purchase assets.

 25. National Small Industries Corporation (NSIC) Subsidy Scheme: The NSIC Subsidy Scheme provides financial assistance to small enterprises, including startups, through various support programs.
 It includes assistance with the procurement of raw materials, participation in trade fairs and exhibitions, and marketing support.